Billfish Sportfishing

 Species You'll Want to Hook

 Tarpon: The "Silver King" is the crown jewel of Florida Keys fishing.
-These prehistoric beasts can top 150 pounds and put on an aerial show like no other.
-Peak season runs from April to June, but you can find resident fish year-round.
-Watching a 100-pound tarpon launch itself 6 feet out of the water is something you'll never forget.
+These prehistoric monsters can top 150 pounds and put on an aerial show like no other.
+Spring and early summer are prime time, but you can find resident tarpon year-round.
+Hooking one is exciting – landing one is an accomplishment you'll never forget.

 Why Anglers Keep Coming Back